Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Deep.typ

 523$ neurons, while a multilayer perceptron build with the second approach would need $4 dot 10 - 3 = 37$ neurons.

-Using more than one hidden layer promises, in many cases, to give the same result for the same task (if not better) as a $3$-layer of $4$-layer perceptron.
-This is the focus of the area of *deep learning*, where the "depth" of a neural network is the length of the longest path in the graph underlying the network.
+Multilayer perceptrons with many hidden layers are one of the interests of *deep learning*, the branch of neural network theory that studies neural networks that are _deep_.
+The "depth" of a neural network is the length of the longest path in the graph underlying the network.
 In the case of multilayer perceptrons, a feed-forward neural network where elements of the same layer cannot be connected, the depth is the number of hidden layers plus one (the output layer).

 The first concern of deep learning is preventing overfitting.
 Overfitting is mainly caused from the fact that, having many hidden layers and hence